srikanth-srinvas/homology-search-tool/readme.md

 - **Database Installation:** Download and install the specific BLAST+ databases you want to use from the [NCBI FTP server](https://www.ncbi.nlm.nih.gov/blast/).
 - **Environment Variable (Optional):** Consider adding the BLAST+ executables directory to your system's PATH environment variable for easier command-line access.

-## Contributing

-Feel free to submit pull requests or report any issues you encounter.
-We appreciate your contributions to this project!

 ---